 $search->setIndex('indx');

-and before running get(), like so:
+and before running get()

 $results = $search->search($search_string)->get();